austinhuang0131/austinhuang0131.github.io/bve.md

 All scenarios should contain 1 folder and a bunch of TXT files (Which tells BVE what route to drive) outside the folder.
 If there's only 1 folder with nothing else, either it's a Vehicle file (I'll indicate) or you forgot to look inside when you unzip.

 I have tested all the scenarios below.
 ATS/ATC instructions are included.
 (Many people can't figure out how to even start their train, as most instructions are in Japanese.
 I can read Japanese, at least.)
+If errors pop up, "ignore" should be enough.

 ### List
 In no particular order.